chriskormaris/vae-master-thesis/README.md

-# Variational Autoencoder Thesis #
+# Variational Autoencoders & Applications Master Thesis #

 Programming Language: Python 3

+GUI toolkit: tkinter

 Made by Christos Kormaris, April-May 2018

 Supervisor Professor: Michalis Titsias

-This repository was created as a part of my Master Thesis, while studying Computer Science at Athens University of Economics & Business (AUEB).
+This repository was created for the purposes of my Master Thesis for the MSc in Computer Science at Athens University of Economics & Business (AUEB).

 ## Description ##